PriyathamVarma/NFT-Basics-to-Jedi/README.md

 The most common format used for NFT metadata is [JSON](https://www.json.org/json-en.html).

+> Linking to NFT Assets

+When linking from your metadata to another digital asset like an image file, we recommend storing the asset on IPFS and using an IPFS Uniform Resource Identifier (URI) to reference the asset.
+An IPFS URI is just the string ipfs:// followed by an IPFS CID (opens new window), for example: ipfs://bafybeigdyrzt5sfp7udm7hu76uh7y26nf3efuylqabf3oclgtqy55fbzdi.

 ## Prerequesties

 - We need a smart contract to deploy the NFT tokens